-In addition to factor analysis, we also performed assessments of each scale's reliability using Cronbach's alpha.
+In addition to factor analysis, we also performed assessments of each scale's reliability using Cronbach's Alpha.
 The scales had an adequate level of internal consistency and reliability.

-In the 2021-22 IPS, we present six scales: Adequate Transportation (new), Respect for Personal Space (new), Satisfaction with Community Inclusion (new), Community Inclusion, Everyday Choices, and Life Decisions.
+In the 2023-24 In Person Survey Report, we present six scales: Adequate Transportation, Respect for Personal Space, Satisfaction with Community Inclusion, Community Inclusion, Everyday Choices, and Life Decisions.
 In general, higher scale scores represent higher levels of desirable results or better system performance.
 For more information on each scale, please refer to the table notes accompanying each scale.